PPilot2/profile-website/README.md

 ## License

-This project is licensed under the MIT License - see the [LICENSE](LICENSE) file for details.
+This project is licensed under the GNU GENERAL PUBLIC LICENSE License - see the [LICENSE](LICENSE) file for details.

----

-This `README.md` gives a basic overview of how to set up, use, and structure your Flask application.
-It also includes instructions for running the app, adding project boxes, and details on the required files.